reomayo67/im_keyboard/Parts.md

 3d printed Plate, Case, and Shell

-PCB from any manufacurer.
-Use GERBER file.
+PCB from JLCPCB .(Thats the manu im gonna use, if using another format gerber file to their sepcifics.

 ATMEGA32u4 w/ through hole mounts x1